aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 #### Inserting a Combo Box

-Call DocumentBuilder.InsertComboBox to insert a Combobox into the document.
+Call [DocumentBuilder.insert_combo_box](https://reference.aspose.com/words/python-net/aspose.words/documentbuilder/insert_combo_box/) to insert a Combobox into the document.
 The code example given below shows how to insert a Combobox form field into a document.

 {{< highlight python >}}
 doc = aw.Document()